 Smaller Pairs

 Smaller pairs, also known as pocket sevens or lower, are made up of low-value cards, specifically 2-2, 3-3, 4-4, 5-5, and 6-6.
 If you get any of these pairs in your hand, you have a reasonably strong chance of winning a one-on-one confrontation against any overcards.
-However, these pairs do pose several major risks: if three or more players notice the flop, your only real chance of winning after that is to make a set.
-On top of this, about 88% of the time you won’t even get the set you want to flop, which can leave you vulnerable if there is a 3-bet or a raise in front of you.
+However, these pairs do pose several major risks.
+If three or more players notice the flop, your only real chance of winning after that is to make a set.
+On top of this, about 88% of the time you won’t even get the set you want to flop.
+This can leave you vulnerable if there is a 3-bet or a raise in front of you.

 Middle Pairs